-In today’s world, generalisation is the opposite of what customers desire and expect.
-You cannot assume that all customers want to be treated equally with the same level of service and product offerings.
-This would be unrealistic.
-Different customers generate different levels of revenue for a business.
-That’s a simple fact.
+It’s unrealistic to assume that all customers want to be treated equally with the same level of service and the same product offerings.
+Different customers generate different levels of revenue for a business — that’s a simple fact.

-Understanding and measuring LTV is what can really set you apart from the crowd.
-And when you truly understand it and how it can benefit your business – that’s when you’ll see opportunities for your existing and new customers in a whole new light.
+In other words, using and understanding data to measure LTV is what can really set you apart from the crowd.
+And when you truly understand how LTV can benefit your business, that’s when you’ll see opportunities for your new and existing customers in a whole new light.

-LTV in its simplest form is a measure of a customer’s actual or likely value to your business.
+LTV is a measure of a customer’s actual or likely value to your business.
 The three most common versions of lifetime value are:

 - Total spend (total spend to-date)

 - Predicted value (future potential spend)